QuentinRa/blog.quentinra.dev/tools-and-frameworks/projects/modeling/uml/diagrams/sequence/index.md

 Conditions such as `[isXXX]` are called **guards**.

-Most combined fragments have a dotted line separating something.
-You can for most scale the number of items.
+Most combined fragments with guards can have a variable number of blocks.
+Simply add a dotted line and a guard to the new block.

 <br>